fmalmeida/ngs-preprocess/docs/profiles.md

 ## Available profiles

-The pipeline have "standard profiles" set to run the workflows with either **docker** or **singularity** using the [local executor](https://www.nextflow.io/docs/latest/executor.html), which is nextflow's default executor and basically runs the pipeline processes in the computer where Nextflow is launched.
+The pipeline have "standard profiles" set to run the workflows with either **conda**, **docker** or **singularity** using the [local executor](https://www.nextflow.io/docs/latest/executor.html), which is nextflow's default executor and basically runs the pipeline processes in the computer where Nextflow is launched.

+!!! tip "Example"

+    nextflow run [...] -profile conda/docker/singularity [...]

 If you need to run the pipeline using another executor such as sge, lsf, slurm, etc. you can take a look at [nextflow's manual page](https://www.nextflow.io/docs/latest/executor.html) to proper configure one in a new custom profile set in your personal copy of [ngs-preprocess config file](https://github.com/fmalmeida/ngs-preprocess/blob/master/nextflow.config) and take advantage that nextflow allows multiple profiles to be used at once, e.g. `-profile docker,sge`.